 Benefits and Perks

-Purdue University grads report the most similar salaries to UMich alums, earning $76K on average.
+Among alumni of similar schools, Purdue University grads (who make an average of $73K) earn salaries most similar to UMich alumni.
 Other schools similar to UMich include Wayne State University, Michigan State University, and the University of Illinois at Chicago.